Click on the question to reveal the answer.

 For grant applications:

-Your business can also register your interest in Green BELLE by completing an Expression of Interest.
-This form requires you to include details of the proposed energy efficient measure.
+Your business can also register your interest in Green BELLE by completing an Expression of Interest form.

-This form will allow you to include details of your proposed energy efficient measure.
+This form will allow you to include details of your proposed energy efficient measure(s).
 A Project Officer will then be in touch to arrange a site visit after this has been submitted.

-An Expression of Interest form can be completed online at the Apply Now page on the Green BELLE website.
+An Expression of Interest form can be completed online at the Apply Now page.

 - How much grant is available?